chaseruskin/orbit/docs/src/4_topic/3_vendors.md

 ## Tracking IP

 In order for an IP to be tracked by a vendor, the IP's `vendor` field in the `Orbit.toml` file must match the `name` field in the `vendor.toml` file.
 The IP must also have a remote repository url stored in the `repository` field that can be shared and used to clone the repository to be tracked by an IP.
-A vendor itself does not need to have a remote repository url.
+A vendor itself does not require a remote repository url.

 vendor.toml
 ```toml